fastoch/jsMastery-React19/README.md

 There are different ways to create a React app, but **Vite** has quickly become a new norm and an industry's favorite.
 Vite offers faster build times, improved performance, and modern tooling.

+## What is Vite?

+Vite is a modern **frontend** build tool designed to optimize the development and production processes for web applications.
+Created by Evan You in **2020**, the creator of Vue.js, Vite (pronounced "veet", meaning "quick" in French).

+Vite's use of **native ES modules** eliminates bundling during development, significantly reducing startup times.
+Its **HMR** (hot module replacement) feature ensures immediate feedback when editing code.

+For production, Vite uses **Rollup** to bundle and optimize assets, resulting in **smaller bundle** sizes and **faster build** times compared to traditional tools like Webpack.

+While it was initially designed for Vue.js projects, Vite **supports multiple JS frameworks** such as React, Svelte, and others through its **plugin ecosystem**.

+Vite is widely regarded as a next-generation tool for building **fast** and efficient web applications, offering a **superior developer experience** (DX) compared to older tools like Webpack or Parcel.

+---

+## Create a new React project with Vite

 To quickly start a new React project with Vite:
 - Open a terminal window within your code editor
 - `cd `into the folder where you host your Dev projects